-The current flag of Kuwait was adopted in 1961 and used to be read with various designs.
-The colors have different meanings and came from a 13th-century poem by Ṣafī ad-Dīn al-Ḥilli:
+The current flag of Kuwait was adopted in 1961 and used to be red with various designs.
+The colors of the current flag have different meanings and came from a 13th-century poem by Ṣafī ad-Dīn al-Ḥilli:

 We are a people whose character refuses, for honor, to cause harm to those who do not harm us: white [pure] are our deeds, black are our battles, green are our fields, red [bloody] are our swords.